caratofficial/stock-final/README.md

 a save button to save supplier to the collection
 ```

-The Page has the following functionalities
+The Page has the following functionalities.

 ```bash
 The supplier management page